Skip to main content

 5. Negotiate the fee — self-funders can and should negotiate, particularly for longer-term placements or off-peak admissions.

-6. Look at neighbouring councils — a home 10 miles away in a different council area may be hundreds of pounds cheaper per week.
+6. Look at neighbouring councils — a home 10 miles away in a different council area may be hundreds of pounds lower-cost per week.

 For the full funding breakdown, read who pays for a care home.